unchartedsoftware/salt-core/README.md

 import java.sql.Timestamp
 import org.apache.spark.sql.Row

+// source RDD
+// NOTE: It is STRONGLY recommended that you filter your input RDD down to only the columns you need for tiling. val rdd = sqlContext.sql("select pickup_lon, pickup_lat, passengers from taxi_micro").rdd rdd.cache

 // We use a ValueExtractor to retrieve data-space coordinates from rows
 // In this case, that's column 0 (pickup_time, converted to a double millisecond value) and column 1 (distance) val cExtractor = new ValueExtractor[(Double, Double)] {